 - 1. The transcript of certain proceedings evidences complete legal authority for the issuance of the Bonds in full compliance with the Constitution and laws of the State of Texas presently in effect.
 The Bonds constitute the valid and legally binding special obligations of the City, and the Bonds have been authorized and delivered in accordance with law. - 2.
 The Bonds are special obligations of the City and are payable, both as to principal and interest, solely from, and secured by, a first lien on and pledge of the Net Revenues of the System.
 The City has reserved the right in the Ordinance to issue from time to time Additional Bonds which are equally and ratably secured on parity with the Bonds and the Previously Issued Bonds by a first lien on and pledge of the Net Revenues of the System. - 3.
 Interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
-Interest on the Bonds is not a specific preference item for purposes of the federal alternative minimum taxes.
+Interest on the Bonds is not a specific preference item for purposes of the federal individual alternative minimum tax.
+We observe that, for tax years beginning after December 31, 2022, interest on the Bonds included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax.
 We express no opinion regarding other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Bonds.